dlk3/owncloud-container/README.md

 ## The Solution

 I created a Docker container using Fedora 34 as the base, containing the Apache HTTP server and PHP 7.4.
 It binds to my existing Owncloud installation, config and data at /var/www/html and to the mysql socket of my existing mariadb server: /var/lib/mysql/mysql.sock.
-I use redis for Owncloud caching so that is installed as well.
+My Owncloud config specifies the use of redis for Owncloud caching so that is installed inside the container.

 I set up proxy routing to the container's HTTP port from the /owncloud URL in my main HTTP server's configuration.